benoitvasseur/riven-parser/README.md

 # Riven Reader - Chrome Extension

 Chrome extension with a sidepanel to facilitate interaction with the Warframe Market via the public API.
+The extension focus primarily on the Rivens, with an embedded OCR to parse the Riven data from a screenshot, list your existing auctions and easily find similar rivens to help you find the best price for your Riven.

 ## 🚀 Installation